jacasta2/accidents_smb/README.md

 The test will predict the priority levels for the 3-year data from **raw_data_predict_r.csv**.
 It requires to run only `model_prediction.py` commenting line 12, uncommenting line 14 and changing the names of the scaler and model files in lines 17 and 18 by appending *_r* to them.

+Before running the test, please make sure to create the database and adjust the database connection parameters in the supporting functions accordingly.

 ## Motorcycles and other vehicles

 ### Using the script

+Before running the script, please make sure to create the database and adjust the database connection parameters in the script accordingly.

 The main script of this module is `crosstab_heatmaps.py`.
 This is stored in the folder **motorcycle_accidents**.
 This folder also provides the corresponding Jupyter notebook to play with the implementation of this module.
-Before running the script, please make sure to create the database and adjust the database connection parameters in the script accordingly.
-The section **Clustering** provides details on this.

 The script `crosstab_heatmaps.py` uses the function from `date_creation.py` to pull 3-year data on accidents where motorcycles were involved and generates crosstab heatmaps that show the degree to which each vehicle type was responsible for different combinations of severity and accident type.
 The user can change the arguments of the function `create_dates(2021, 12, 31)` to bring data for a specific 3-year period.
 Once they are modified, the user can run the script and it will automatically pull the 3-year data up to the modified date and generate the heatmaps.
 To run this script, open a terminal and run: